Canleskis/particular/README.md

 ### Computing and using the gravitational acceleration

-In order to get the acceleration of a type, you can use the [accelerations] or [map_accelerations] methods on iterators.
+In order to compute the accelerations of your particles, you can use the [accelerations] method on iterators, passing in a [`ComputeMethod`] of your choice.
-These effectively return the original iterator zipped with the acceleration of its items.

-As such, you can create an iterator from a collection and get the acceleration using either methods depending on if the items implement Particle.

-Pass a mutable reference to a [`ComputeMethod`] when calling either method.

 ### Examples